Seed What Happens

 Any beginning producer working on a seed farm is invited to enroll in our Organic Seed Production Online Course, beginning in 2021.
 Watch for registration announcement early 2021 as registration will be limited to ensure course quality.
 This interactive, cohort-based course is designed to supplement an on-farm seed production training experience.
 The course includes six modules over six months, and is focused on the biological, technical and economic aspects of organic seed production.
-A link to the course description page will be available soon.
+Learn more and sign-up to receive alerts about the course.

 Self-Guided Tutorial in Organic Seed Production

 The Self-Guided Tutorial in Organic Seed Production was developed in 2016-2017 by OSA and MESA and was designed to supplement an on-farm seed production training experience.
 Tutorial users move through the topics at their own pace and are encouraged to connect with other growers and OSA staff independently via the Farmer Campus platform.
 The flow of topics and available resources in the Self-Guided Tutorial are similar to those on the Online Course, but the Course is delivered by a team of instructors over a specific time frame and features regular opportunities for live interaction and shared learning among course participants.

 All resources developed though these programs, as well as a wealth of information from other beginning farmer programs, are available at FarmAnswers.org.
 FarmAnswers.com is the USDA’s clearinghouse for projects and resources targeting beginning farmers.